doctorhoseinpour/6010_project_1/README.md

 ### Relational DB (MySQL)
 1. Create the SQL schema by running the corresponding sql_schema_creation.sql file for each dataset.
-2. Import the CSV files from the dataset’s "data" folder into the corresponding SQL tables.
+2. Import the CSV files from the dataset’s "data" folder into the corresponding SQL tables using the MySQL Workbench user interface.
 3. Execute **`sql_queries.sql`** to reproduce results and measure execution time.

 ### Graph DB (Neo4j)